wtsi-hgi/hgi-k8s/README.md

 ### Using the Kubernetes Dashboard

-Providing the SSH tunnel from the previous set is open, we can also use the K8s dashboard, using:
+Providing the SSH tunnel from the previous section is open, we can also use the K8s dashboard, using:

     kubectl proxy